sfdcbrewery/sriharideep.github.io/_posts/2018-08-15-SalesforceLightningLockerServiceContainer.md

 6. Heavier/Slower.
 If there are multiple iframes on a page, each iframe loads its own version of libraries.

 ## Conclusion
-As Lightning keeps maturing with the best industry practices, it is always a good developer practice to question the use too DOM manipulation libraries going forward.
+As Lightning keeps maturing with the best industry practices, it is always a good developer practice to question the use of DOM manipulation libraries.
 Locker Service should always be our first choice as it delivers performance and security without losing the native Lightning identity.
-You can always use lightning:container if your target library doesn’t support LockerService.
+You can always use lightning:container if your target library doesn't support LockerService.

 ## Resources:
 1. [Locker Service Developer Guide] (https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/security_code.htm)